poempelfox/jeelink-clone/README.md

 You also need to make really sure your programmer is set to 3.3V, else you will fry the radio module.

-I used my trusty old STK500v2 to program Optiboot.
+I used my trusty old STK500 (with v2 firmware) to program Optiboot.
 You will need to adapt the below for other programmers.
 The sequence I used was:

 <pre>cd optibootcheckoutdir/optiboot/bootloaders/optiboot
 make LED=B1 AVR_FREQ=16000000 BAUD_RATE=57600 LED_START_FLASHES=5 atmega328